Broeiend/wp-theme-bone/readme.md

 ## Don'ts:

-1. Don't use ID's.
+### 1. Don't use ID's.

 Rather use classes than ID's for styling purposes.
 *ID's mess up specificity because they are yoo strong.
 And also they are unique identifiers, which makes components built with them something like singletons, not reusable ont he same page.*

-2. Don't name classes based on aesthetics: `.skyblue`, `.primary-green`, '.orange.bold', 'buttonBig'.
+### 2. Don't name classes based on aesthetics

+`.skyblue`, `.primary-green`, '.orange.bold', 'buttonBig'.

 *As the design changes, these variable names will increase complexity for making rapid changes.
 If your class is called "blue" and you want to change it to red, you also have to edit the html.*
 Instead use: '.warning', 'primary', 'submenu', etc.

-3. Don't write 'undo' rules (apart from the reset.css).
+### 3. Don't write 'undo' rules (apart from the reset.css).

 For example uf you wanted almost all of you headings to have a border-bottom:

 ```
 // Wrong